SmartDataAnalytics/Sparqlify/README.md

 * Directly from source using maven (read below)

+### Bleeding Edge (WARNING: Do not use this for production!!!)
+For the latest development version (built on every commit) perform the following steps

+Create the file

+    /etc/apt/sources.list.d/cstadler.aksw.org.list

+and add the content

+    deb     http://cstadler.aksw.org/repos/apt precise main contrib non-free

+Import the public key with

+    wget -O - http://cstadler.aksw.org/repos/apt/conf/packages.precise.gpg.key | apt-key add -

+*TODO* Figure out how to deal with other distros

 ## Building
 Building the repository creates the JAR files providing the `sparqlify-*` tool suite.